HenrikBengtsson/my-paragliding-setup/README.md

 * Display: [ONYX BOOX Poke 3] Android 6-inch e-reader running the XCTrack app.

-  UPDATE May 2023: The 'ONYX BOOX Poke 3' (Android 10; 758×1024
+  UPDATE May 2023: The 'ONYX BOOX Poke 3' (Android 10; 1072×1448
-  pixels; 1072×1448 pixels = 300 ppi) is discontinued and has been replaced by the [ONYX BOOX Poke 4 Lite] (Android 11; 758×1024 pixels = 221 ppi).
+  pixels = 300 ppi) is discontinued and has been replaced by the [ONYX BOOX Poke 4 Lite] (Android 11; 758×1024 pixels = 221 ppi).
 Two pilots have confirmed that the below instructions work also for the 'Poke 4 Lite' - they're happy with it.

 * Vario: [BlueFlyVario] w/ Bluetooth & GPS v22